abdalganih1/smart_tourism_app_flutter/message.md

     $table->morphs('experiencable');
     ```

-Please apply these changes to your Laravel backend project.
+These changes are crucial for your Laravel backend to correctly query the `site_experiences` table.
+I cannot make these changes directly as I am operating within the Flutter project.